aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/extract-outlook-calendar-to-ics-aspose-email-java/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Extract Outlook Calendar Items to ICS Using Aspose.Email for Java
+# Convert PST to ICS Using Aspose.Email for Java

-## Introduction
+## Introduction: Convert PST to ICS

 Effectively managing your calendar entries is crucial to avoid missed appointments and save time.
-If you work with Microsoft Outlook PST files, **extract outlook calendar** items into a universally compatible format like ICS can be invaluable.
-This tutorial will guide you through using Aspose.Email for Java to load an Outlook PST file and convert its calendar entries to the **save calendar as ics** format.
+If you work with Microsoft Outlook PST files, **converting PST to ICS** lets you extract Outlook calendar items into a universally compatible format.
+This tutorial walks you through using Aspose.Email for Java to load an Outlook PST file and convert its calendar entries to the **save calendar as ics** format.

 **What You'll Learn**
 - How to use Aspose.Email for Java to access and manipulate PST files.
 - Steps to extract calendar entries from a PST file.
-- Techniques to **export calendar to ics** and **backup outlook calendar ics** for easy sharing across platforms.
+- Techniques to **export Outlook calendar ics** and **backup Outlook calendar ics** for easy sharing across platforms.
 - Best practices for setup, performance, and troubleshooting.

 Let’s dive into setting up your environment and implementing this feature!

 ## Quick Answers
-- **What does “extract outlook calendar” mean?** It means reading calendar items from an Outlook PST file and converting them to a portable format.
+- **What does “convert PST to ICS” mean?** It means reading calendar items from an Outlook PST file and converting them to a portable iCalendar format.
 - **Which library should I use?** Aspose.Email for Java provides a simple API for PST handling and iCalendar export.
 - **Do I need a license?** A free trial works for evaluation; a commercial license is required for production.
 - **Can I batch‑process many items?** Yes—loop through the folder contents and save each item as an *.ics* file.
 - **What Java version is required?** JDK 16 or higher is recommended for the latest Aspose.Email release.

-## What is “extract outlook calendar”?
+## What is “convert PST to ICS”?

-Extracting Outlook calendar items means reading the `Calendar` folder inside a PST file, converting each `MapiCalendar` object into the iCalendar (`.ics`) format.
+Converting PST to ICS means reading the `Calendar` folder inside a PST file, converting each `MapiCalendar` object into the iCalendar (`.ics`) format.
 This format is supported by Google Calendar, Apple Calendar, and virtually every modern scheduling application.

 ## Why use Aspose.Email for Java?